doubleword/test/README.md

 -h               Print help and exit
 -p PORT          Port to listen.
 Default: 8080
 -d DIR           Directory for saving files.
-Default: ./
+Default: ./ -t THREADS       Number of threads to use.
+Default: 150
 ```
 # Client
 ```